European Style – Cracked Wheat & Veggie Pilaf

 7. Serving: Serve warm, garnished with additional herbs or a side of yogurt for added creaminess.

-Benefits of Cracked Wheat and Vegetable Pilaf:
+Benefits of European-style Cracked Wheat and Veggie Pilaf:

 1. Digestive Health: